-7. By those measures however, whatever the outcome of the war, Putin’s invasion is a colossal failure.
+7. Because of Putin’s actions, Ukraine will be anti-Russian for the foreseeable future and that didn’t have to be.
+Identity is fluid, how countries perceive themselves is mutable, and by that measure Putin’s invasion will be a colossal failure.
 I don’t mean just that NATO is stronger than ever with Sweden and Finland wanting to join.
 That may be temporary.
 What is not temporary is that because of Putin’s actions–and Zelensky’s response–the Ukrainians for the next century at least will think of themselves as a rightful part of Europe (with whom they have fraternal conflicts from time to time, of course) held down by Russia/Asia, rather than a country that was part of Asia (with whom they have fraternal conflicts sometimes) held down by Europe.
-It could have gone either way, but this war cemented Ukrainian identity for the foreseeable future as anti-Russia.
+It could have gone either way, but this war cemented Ukrainian identity for the foreseeable future as anti-Russian.
 For example the Holodomor famine will be seen as persecution by Russia and not by Stalin or the Soviet system.

 9. It’s not clear that the attacking party can ever win a modern war.
 Putin’s invasion went better than expected but now he has no realistic end game except to hope that a lack of energy will drive the Ukraine and the West to concede.
 It might work!
 But this strikes me as putting the fate of your armies and your countries in the hands of others.

 10. Vladimir Putin is not much like Hitler.
 For one thing he’s very bad at speeches and diplomacy.
 As for diplomacy he’s been trying to change NATO for decades and I think many European leaders might go along but Putin never seems to be able to close a deal.
 You can say they’re controlled by the U.S. Maybe.
 But Trump liked Putin better than most heads of state (though he was never a Putin puppet as some of his opponents wanted us to believe) and Putin couldn’t get him to renew that missile treaty (too lazy to look up the name).
 And don’t talk to me about the ‘Deep State’.
 Trump overcame the bureaucracy when he really wanted to.
 Putin just can’t seem to model what a new security framework would look like.
 And as for Putin’s public speaking, the fact that most people sympathetic to Russia’s POV were sharing Mearsheimer clips instead Putin speeches tells you everything.
 And the photo-ops?
 A flower arranger from Danville could have put together better staging than anything Putin has done.
 (And I look at pro-Russian sites.)
+Remember the long white tables?
+The weird giant room with his ‘cabinet’ sitting on Louis XIV chairs spread apart from one another.
+The single beige phone on the desk of blacks phones.
+It just doesn’t seem like Putin or the Russians put thought into any of this stuff.
 This goes back to #8 above.
 I wonder if Putin went into this war convinced that armies and resources are what matters, Ukraine wasn’t a real country, and the West’s strengths weren’t illusory.
 We’ll see how that plays out.